tsoding/musializer/README.md

 ## Quick Start

+**Only Linux is supported for now.
+Windows soon.**

 Dependencies:
 - [raylib](https://www.raylib.com/) and all its transitive dependencies.

-*Only Linux is supported for now.
-Windows soon.*
+- [ffmpeg](https://ffmpeg.org/) executable available in `PATH` environment variable. (it is called as a child process)

 ```console
 $ ./build.sh
 $ ./build/musializer
 ```

-Keep in mind that the application needs [./resources/](./resources/) to be present in the folder if was ran from.
+Keep in mind that the application needs [./resources/](./resources/) to be present in the folder it is ran from.

 ## Hot Reloading